 With offices in all the most prestigious locations in the world, BARNES can fulfill the wishes and meet the needs of its international clients.
-Its experts’ extensive knowledge, the wealth of information contained in our unique database with thousands of exclusive properties, and a group’s reputation that serves the exclusive interests of our clients in order to provide them with unique, customized solutions.
+We expert in having extensive knowledge, a wealth of information contained in our unique database with thousands of exclusive properties, and a group’s reputation that serves the exclusive interests of our clients in order to provide them with unique, customized solutions.

 The Los Angeles Neighborhoods

 Arguably the most famous neighborhood in the world, Beverly Hills is the pinnacle of luxury.
-The city of Beverly Hills actually originated as a ranch where lima beans were grown as its original settlers failed to find oil in the area Today, it is home to 35,000 residents, ranging from industry tycoons like Leslie Moonves and the Spelling family, to Hollywood royalty like Mike Myers and Bruce Willis.
+The city of Beverly Hills actually originated as a ranch where lima beans were grown as its original settlers failed to find oil in the area.
+Today, it’s home to 35,000 residents, ranging from industry tycoons like Leslie Moonves and the Spelling family to Hollywood royalty like Mike Myers and Bruce Willis.
 Beverly Hills houses the world famous Rodeo Drive, home to the most expensive store in the world, House of Bijan, where the average shopping trip ends in $10,000.
-The police department in Beverly Hills has a response rate of less than a minute, and is considered to be one of the safest neighborhoods in the country.
+The police department in Beverly Hills has a response rate of less than a minute and is considered to be one of the safest neighborhoods in the country.

-Bel Air is nestled in one the best areas in Los Angeles with easy access to all pockets of The city of Bel Air, was made famous by the 1990’s hit comedy “The Fresh Prince of Bel Air” starring Will Smith.
+Bel Air is nestled in one of the best areas in Los Angeles with easy access to all pockets of the city.
+Bel Air was made famous by the 1990’s hit comedy “The Fresh Prince of Bel Air” starring Will Smith.
 The yearly household income of Bel Air residents is the highest of any city in Los Angeles With less than 10,000 people calling Bel Air home, the city is famous for sprawling mansions and some of the most expensive real estate in the country.
 Over the years Bel Air has been home to many notable residents, including President Reagan, Elizabeth Taylor, Alfred Hitchcock, Wilt Chamberlain, Elon Must, Jennifer Aniston, to name a few…

 Malibu is one of the most spectacular beach towns on the planet, just minutes north of Los Angeles.
 Nicknamed “Bu” by residents, the city boasts a 27-mile stretch of beautiful beaches and properties with breathtaking views in all tiers of the cliffs.
 The city is infamously known for lying on the fringe of an extensive chaparral wilderness area, requiring extensive property research prior to making this your residence.
-This has not stopped the city from becoming one of the foremost cultural attractions in Southern California, hosting many festivals throughout the year little known fact that the first working version of a laser was demonstrated in Malibu.
+This has not stopped the city from becoming one of the foremost cultural attractions in Southern California, hosting many festivals throughout the year.
+A little-known fact is that the first working version of a laser was demonstrated in Malibu.